Satisfactory Academic Progress Policy for Graduate and Law Students

 A student who has failed to meet the Satisfactory Academic Progress Standards will only be reinstated for financial aid eligibility when:

-- The student has a Financial Aid application on file for the current award year.
+- The student has a Financial Aid application (FAFSA) on file for the current award year.

 Because grades may not be available before the beginning of the next scheduled term, it is possible that financial aid may be disbursed to a student before the automated review can be conducted.
 In the event that a student is found to be ineligible for the financial aid that has been disbursed due to a failure to meet one of the Standards, the aid that was disbursed will be canceled, and returned to the appropriate program(s).
-If the student successfully appeals and is granted a probationary period, the aid can be reinstated for that term, provided that the student is still enrolled on an at least half-time basis.
+If excess funds had been released to the student, the funds will be returned to the appropriate program(s) and the business office will collect those funds from the student.
+If the student successfully appeals and is granted a probationary period, the aid can be reoffered and reprocessed for that term, provided that the student is still enrolled on an at least half-time basis.